-In a 2007 study, researchers noted that sildenafil (the active ingredient in Viagra) produced a larger improvement in PE symptoms than paroxetine, a widely used SSRI.
+In a 2007 study, researchers found that sildenafil was more effective at treating symptoms of premature ejaculation than paroxetine, a commonly used SSRI.
 The researchers concluded that sildenafil is “very effective and safe to treat PE.”

 While medications are usually the most effective way to increase ejaculation time and treat PE, they’re far from the only option.